przytu1/memelon/README.md

 * Cordova
 * Bootstrap

-It works on following platforms:
+It works on the following platforms:

 * web browsers
 * as native app on: